justin-0/react-hono/README.md

 - [x] Tailwind css for styling
 - [] TODO: Bar charts for analytics
 - [] TODO: React query for server state
-- [] TODO: Zustand for client state
+- [x] Zustand for client state
-- [] TODO: Sign-up & Sign-in Forms - state to handle root view?
+- [x] Sign-up & Sign-in Forms - state to handle root view?
-- [] TODO: Routes -> Create / Transactions / Analytics / Sign-out (Protect these routes)
+- [x] Routes -> Create / Transactions / Analytics / Sign-out (Protect these routes)
+- [] api folder/file to use for rpc
+- [] create queries file
+- [] sign up and sign in post end points
+- [] create transaction endpoint
+- [] rq - ensurequerydata, setquerydata, queryoptions
+- [] zustand - create a check auth method that hits new creatly endpoint
+- [] auth method should be used with \_authenticated beforeload function and then can redirect user to homepage